ceph/ceph/doc/dev/crimson/crimson.rst

 object store backend
 --------------------

-At the moment ``crimson-osd`` offers two object store backends:
+At the moment, ``crimson-osd`` offers both native and alienized object store backends.
+The native object store backends perform IO using seastar reactor.
+They are:

+.. describe:: cyanstore

-- CyanStore: CyanStore is modeled after memstore in classic OSD.
+   CyanStore is modeled after memstore in classic OSD.

-- AlienStore: AlienStore is short for Alienized BlueStore.
+.. describe:: seastore

    Seastore is still under active development.

+While the alienized object store backends are backed by a thread pool, which is a proxy of the alien store adaptor running in SeaStar.
+The proxy issues requests to object stores running in alien threads, i.e., worker threads not managed by the Seastar framework.
+They are:

+.. describe:: memstore

+   The memory backed object store

+.. describe:: bluestore

+   The object store used by classic OSD by default.

 daemonize
 ---------